Pan-Romance language: Uses and benefits

 A pan-Romance language is typically intended for communication amongst (or with) speakers of Romance languages, that is as a regional international auxiliary language, for the Latin world.
 Its vocabulary and grammar are codified to be as communicative as possible for Romance speakers.
 Words, for example, are chosen preferably if they have cognates among many Romance languages, especially if the meaning is the same or similar.
 As a result, and thanks to intercomprehension, it's potentially understandable by an audience of up to 800 million speakers of Romance languages.
 In addition, it can complement Romance intercomprehension in situations where this communication strategy isn't so effective (for example, between French and Romanian speakers).

-A pan-Romance language can be meant, in some -especially older- projects, to become a global international auxiliary language, to replace English, which is also the aim of Esperanto and Interlingua (IALA).
+A pan-Romance language can be meant, in some -especially older- projects, to become a global international auxiliary language, to replace English in that role, which is also the aim of Esperanto and Interlingua (IALA).
 In this case, the reason for its Latin/Romance basis is that much international vocabulary (that is, words which are common to the most internationally influential languages, many of which are European) is of Latin origin.
 In the opinion of the developers of these pan-Romance languages, the most natural and coherent grammar to use with this international vocabulary is that of the Romance languages, which evolved from Latin and are, furthermore, spoken by millions of people on different continents.

 A pan-Romance language can even be intended, in certain projects, as an artistic language (as a means of artistic expression in poetry, music, etc., as part of a fantasy world in novels, films, etc. or just for the pleasure of creating it).

 In addition, developers of pan-Romance languages suggest other uses and benefits: the language can benefit from contributions from Romance's different varieties, which improve and enrich it (with regularizations, expressive means, etc.); it can be a shelter for speakers of Romance languages which are vanishing, like Occitan or Sardinian; it could be effective as a middle step in machine translation between Romance languages; it can be used as a bridge to Romance languages (present and old) and Latin; and it can be practical for foreign speakers as an introduction to Romance.